RafiqueA03/SENSOR-DISTANCE-LEARNING-FOR-CROSS-CAMERA-COLOR-CONSTANCY/README.md

 ## 📊 Results Preview

-Check out our [interactive visualization](https://icip25crosscameracolorconstancy.netlify.app/) to explore the results and compare ground truth vs predicted color constancy values across different camera sensors.
+Check out our [interactive visualization](https://icip25crosscameracolorconstancy.netlify.app/) to explore some of the results.

 <!-- ## Abstract